awsdocs/aws-cloudformation-user-guide/doc_source/outputs-section-structure.md

 An identifier for the current output\.
 The logical ID must be alphanumeric \(`a-z`, `A-Z`, `0-9`\) and unique within the template\.

 **Description \(optional\)**
 A `String` type that describes the output value\.
+The value for the description declaration must be a literal string that is between 0 and 1024 bytes in length\.
+You cannot use a parameter or function to specify the description\.
 The description can be a maximum of 4 K in length\.

 **Value \(required\)**
 The value of the property returned by the `aws cloudformation describe-stacks` command\.
 The value of an output can include literals, parameter references, pseudo\-parameters, a mapping value, or intrinsic functions\.